 Bombay Chutney - a vegan, gluten free side dish made with gram flour.
 This simple yet delicious dish makes a great accompaniment with poori, chapati, idli dosa and roti.
 This easy dish doesn't require any grinding and gets ready in 20 minutes.

-Bombay chutney is also called Bombay sagu, kadalai maavu chutney, besan chutney is very easy to make with few ingredients.
-This gram flour curry is an ideal option to fix dinner or breakfast when you are are in a rush or tired.
+Bombay chutney also called kadalai maavu chutney or besan chutney is a very easy-to-make dish with few basic ingredients.
+This besan chutney recipe is an ideal option to fix dinner or breakfast when you are in a rush or on those days and a great way to please south Indian palate.
 Kids eat their food without any fuss as the creamy texture of the dish is sure to entice them.

 Bombay Chutney Recipe Variations

 My family likes this simple curry as is, however, you may add a dash of lime/lemon juice at the end to elevate the flavour of the dish and to add a little zing.

 To make Karnataka style popular sagu, add boiled and crumbled potatoes at the end along with coriander.
 Sagu (bombay chutney with aloo) and poori is a very popular and most loved breakfast dishes in Karnataka households.

 Generally, red chilli powder ruins the beautiful yellow hue.
 However, if you don't have green chillies go ahead and use chilli powder rather than making a trip to the grocery store just to buy chillies.

 With slight variation turn it into Andhra style senagapindi chutney.
 Omit onion, tomato and urad dal, and add tamarind pulp,